awsdocs/amazon-elasticache-docs/doc_source/memcache/ElastiCache-Outposts.md

 **Note**
 In this version, the following limitations apply:
 ElastiCache for Outposts only supports M5 and R5 node families\.
-Live migration is not supported\.
 Multi\-AZ \(cross Outpost replication is not supported\)\.
-Local snapshots are not supported\.
 ElastiCache for Outposts is not supported in the following regions: cn\-north\-1, cn\-northwest\-1 and ap\-northeast\-3\.

 ## Using Outposts with the Memcached console<a name="Outposts.Details-memcached"></a>